thefreewebsitewizards/bytefit/README.md

-# Moroz Art Gallery
+# ByteFit

-A modern e-commerce platform for showcasing and selling artwork, built with React, TypeScript, and Firebase.
+A modern e-commerce platform for premium streetwear, built with React, TypeScript, and Firebase.

 ## Features

-- **Gallery**: Browse and view artwork with detailed product pages
+- **Gallery**: Browse and view streetwear with detailed product pages
 - **Shopping Cart**: Add items to cart and proceed to checkout
 - **User Authentication**: Secure login and registration system
 - **Order Management**: Track order history and status
 - **Admin Dashboard**: Manage products, orders, and users
-- **Artist Dashboard**: Artists can manage their own products
+- **Brand Dashboard**: Brands can manage their own products
 - **Stripe Integration**: Secure payment processing
 - **Responsive Design**: Optimized for all devices